 maple coconut caramel popcorn

-makes 6-8 servings (you can double the recipe), gluten-free and soy-free
+makes 6-8 servings (you can double the recipe), takes about 30 minutes, gluten free and soy free

 3 cups popcorn (popped at home or pre-popped)